Charlotte (TV series): Development

-When deciding on Charlotte's staff, Toba thought it would be better not to have exactly the same team that produced Angel Beats!.
+When deciding on Charlotte's staff, Toba thought it would be better not to have exactly the same team which produced Angel Beats!.
 Having already decided to stick with Maeda, Na-Ga and P.A.
-Works, Toba aimed to bring together a staff that would add a new variety to the creative process, and in doing so would prevent being influenced by the work done on Angel Beats!.
-With that in mind, Toba wanted a director who had a good understanding of Angel Beats! and who would also be suitable as Charlotte's director, leading him to seek out Yoshiyuki Asai.
-Toba took into consideration the storyboarding Asai had done for two episodes of Angel Beats!, and he thought that Charlotte would be a good opportunity to have a first-time series director.
+Works, Toba aimed to bring together a team would add a new variety to the creative process, and in doing so would prevent being influenced by the work done on Angel Beats!.
+With this in mind, Toba wanted a director who had a good understanding of Angel Beats! and who would also be suitable as Charlotte's director, leading him to seek out Yoshiyuki Asai.
+Toba took into consideration the storyboarding Asai had done for two episodes of Angel Beats!, and he thought Charlotte would be a good opportunity to have a first-time series director.
 Asai was also chosen as someone who could handle both comedic and serious moments.
-When Horikawa first looked at Charlotte's incomplete script, he told Maeda that it did not feel like it had the same kind of zeal that Angel Beats! had.
+When Horikawa first looked at Charlotte's incomplete script, he told Maeda it did not feel like it had the same kind of zeal as Angel Beats! had.
 However, once he saw the whole script, his concerns with it were dispelled, much to Maeda's relief.

 While the entire script was still in the draft phase, Maeda revised lines that felt unnatural after asking others for their opinions on it, including Na-Ga.
 When writing the script, Maeda made a conscious effort to write Charlotte in the framework of an anime series, as opposed to when he wrote the script for Angel Beats!, which he admits he wrote more akin to the framework of a video game.
-In this way, Toba felt that Charlotte was Maeda's effort to write a story in its purest form that could not be made into a video game, unlike Angel Beats!.
-Toba also noted that the characters in Charlotte are not written for a video game scenario, especially the protagonist, and went on to echo Horikawa's sentiment that Charlotte is akin to an I novel for Maeda.
-Toba explained that this is a result of Maeda's effort to remove the restrictions that come from writing the scenario for a video game.
+In this way, Toba felt Charlotte was Maeda's effort to write a story in its purest form could not be made into a video game, unlike Angel Beats!.
+Toba also noted the characters in Charlotte are not written for a video game scenario, especially the protagonist, and went on to echo Horikawa's sentiment Charlotte is akin to an I novel for Maeda.
+Toba explained this is a result of Maeda's effort to remove the restrictions came from writing the scenario for a video game.